Confetti Pudding CakeJump to Recipe

 I asked my mom for this original recipe and she sent me this single card of random words that somehow makes sense to her.
 How did people ever successfully make recipes?

-It starts with a basic crust which is just flour, pecans, some salt, and melted butter.
-Okay, the original uses Oleo, but butter is better.
+The pudding cake recipe starts with a basic nut crust which is just flour, pecans, some salt, and melted butter.
+Okay, the original recipe uses Oleo, but butter is better.

 The crust needs to bake for about 20 minutes at 350 degrees F. and then, most importantly, cool completely before you layer anything on it.